dgraeber/seed-farmer/docs_v2/docs/reference/cli-commands.md

 ### metadata convert

-Convert CDK output to Seed-Farmer metadata.
-This command can only be run from a deployspec.yaml.
+Convert CDK output to Seed-Farmer metadata. **This command can only be run within the deployspec execution context** (CodeBuild or local Docker container during module deployment).

 ```bash
 seedfarmer metadata convert \